Personalized Appreciation Is Worth It

 - Establishing stronger communication

-While it takes time and energy, in the long run, it will pay off.
+While it takes time and energy, in the long run, it is worth it.

 Sometimes a token of appreciation needs to be more than just saying “thank you.”
 When this time comes, it’s important that the recognition be genuine and meaningful to that individual.
 In this way, the person will truly feel valued.
 This goes a long way in job satisfaction and retention.